 Are there some strategies for learning from a video?

-- Look at all of the tutorials to see which one has a teaching style that suits you.
+- Look at several of the tutorials to see which one has a teaching style that suits you.

 - Note the room orientation used by the tutorial.
 Tutorials oriented on a diagonal may confuse some.

 - Learn one section at a time (just like we do in class).